The southern coast of Sri Lanka is lined with incredible beaches and towns. Read on for the best things to do in south Sri Lanka!

 Galle Fort is one of the most famous places in Sri Lanka and a great day trip destination.
 Spend a day wandering through the fort and walking along the walls dating back to the 16th century.

 Though Yoga in Sri Lanka is not as ubiquitous as in other places like Bali or India, there are a growing number of yoga retreats in Sri Lanka that you can join.
 Alternatively, many places along Sri Lanka’s south coast offer drop-in Yoga classes at approximately US$15 a pop – look into Yoga classes at Sri Yoga Shala, Talalla Retreat, Dot’s Bay House, Salt House and Jasper House.

 Exploring the sandy coastline is one of the best things to do in south Sri Lanka.
 There is no shortage of beautiful beaches in Sri Lanka, and the entire southern coastline is just beach after each after beach.
 However, don’t just stick to the famous beaches in Sri Lanka like Mirissa or Weligama as they tend to get crowded, especially during the peak season.
-Some of the best beaches in south Sri Lanka are undeveloped and it’s not uncommon to have an entire stretch to yourself.
+Some of the best beaches in south Sri Lanka are undeveloped and unnamed, and it’s not uncommon to have an entire stretch to yourself.

-I recommend checking out Talalla Beach, Polhena Beach (it even has a few rock pools), Pehembiya Beach (one of the best beaches in Sri Lanka IMHO) or Kadolana Beach.
+I recommend checking out Talalla Beach, Madiha Beach, Pehebiya Beach (one of the best beaches in Sri Lanka IMHO) or Kadolana Beach.
 If you’re after a beach with lots of restaurants and facilities, head to the horseshoe-shaped Hiriketiya Beach, which used to be a quiet paradise 4 years ago, but is now a fairly well-known beach in down south Sri Lanka.

 The stilt fishermen in Sri Lanka are one of the most iconic symbols of southern Sri Lanka.
 Once upon a time, the tradition was passed from father to son, but as time went by more people shifted to fishing boats because it was easier to fish that way.
 These days, you rarely see any true Sri Lankan stilt fishermen – most are there simply for the photo opportunity.
 Still, it’s a unique cultural tradition to witness, and I still encourage you to check out one of the stilt fishermen spots in southern Sri Lanka.